Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 When you search for used car seats, check for cracks or damages.
 Also, make sure that the car seat comes with the user manual and all the straps and parts to ensure your child’s safety.
 There will be an expiry date on the car seat, to indicate the lifetime of the seat.
 If the car seat is nearing or has passed its expiry date, it would be a good idea to discard it and continue browsing.

-Why is a Driving Test Necessary Anyway?
+Why is a Driving Test Necessary?

 Advantages Newcomers Have When Getting a Driving License